2013 Formula Renault seasons: 2013 Remus Formula Renault 2.0 Cup season

 The season was held between 7 April and 11 September and raced across Austria, Germany and Czech Republic.
 The races occur with other categories as part of the Austria Formula 3 Cup, this section presents only the Austrian Formula Renault 2.0 classifications.
-Division II cars were built between 2000 - 2009.
+Division II cars were built between 2000 and 2009.

 2013 Formula Renault 2.0 Argentina season

 All cars use Tito 02 chassis, all races were held in Argentina.

 1 extra point in each race for regularly qualified drivers.